 Best Ever Chocolate Zucchini Cake

-This chocolate zucchini bundt cake recipe is from my book Zoë Bakes Cakes!
-It’s moist and sweet, but not overly so, and intensely chocolate-y.
+This chocolate zucchini cake recipe is from my book Zoë Bakes Cakes!
+It’s moist and sweet, but not overly so, and intensely chocolate-y for a decadent and addicting dessert.

 Chocolate Zucchini Cake, dusted in cocoa powder, resting on a cooling rack.

-For the first time, I understand why zucchinis are the butt of gardeners’ jokes.
-When I left town for my brother’s wedding in July, the zucchini plants were a spindly, weak vine with dozens of tender blossoms.
+I found myself making this recipe years later after I left town for my brother’s wedding and the zucchini plants in my garden were a spindly, weak vine with dozens of tender blossoms.
 Two weeks later I returned home to find it had turned into a savage beast that took over precious real estate in the garden.

 Chocolate Zucchini Cake in a bundt pan, resting on a cooling rack.